Rising-Stars-by-Sunshine/STATS201_Aida_Final_Project/README.md

 ### Results
 Anticipated outcomes include identifying specific economic factors influencing energy access disparities and elucidating the pivotal determinants of countries' energy efficiency classifications.
-These findings are poised to inform policy decisions, infrastructure planning endeavors, and risk management strategies, thereby facilitating the transition towards a sustainable and secure global energy system.
+These findings are poised to inform policy decisions, infrastructure planning endeavors, and risk management strategies, thereby facilitating the transition toward a sustainable and secure global energy system.

 **Policy Implications and Recommendations:**
    - Based on the findings from this analysis of economic factors and energy access disparities,  policymakers can prioritize investment in energy infrastructure development in regions with low GDP per capita to improve energy access and alleviate energy poverty.